 What to Consider When Choosing Wood for Your Interior Woodwork Project

 There are a few things to consider when it comes to choosing the right type of wood for your architectural woodwork project, including:

 - Cost – The cost of lumber is influenced by supply and demand, both of which are constantly changing.

 - Hardness – Consider the ability of the wood species to sustain stress; resist indentation, abuse and wear; and carry its anticipated load in applications such as shelving and structural members.

 - Dimensional stability – In areas where humidity conditions vary widely and where design or fabrication of a wood product does not allow free movement or the use of sheet products, dimensional stability should be strongly considered.

-In order to simplify things, the section on lumber in the Architectural Woodwork Standards contains a Comparative Table of Wood Species, showing relevant characteristics of the main species of domestic and foreign woods used by the architectural woodwork industry.
+In order to simplify things, the AWI section on lumber contains a Comparative Table of Wood Species, showing relevant characteristics of the main species of domestic and foreign woods used by the architectural woodwork industry.

 This table will help you make an informed selection of the type of wood you need.